 Debunking Myths of MITRE ATT&CK

 Do you know every person assumes the definition of terms in their own way until they are given a reference?
-Let's debunk some common myths about the MITRE ATT&CK Framework.
+Ever heard of the game Chinese whisper?
+This is the risk of interpretation.
+Earlier, every organization had their own way of defining attack stages.
+The world required a common dictionary, and that is how the MITRE ATT&CK Framework was born.

 What is ATT&CK?

-And unlike you might think, the MITRE ATT&CK framework isn’t built in a lab or as the outcome of a tabletop exercise; it is built based on observations of real-world adversary behaviors.
+ATT&CK is a globally-accessible knowledge base of adversary tactics and techniques created by the non-profit, government-funded organization MITRE.
+Unlike you might think, it isn't built in a lab — it is built based on observations of real-world adversary behaviors.

 Tactics: